 The relatively unknown ARZ Building Rating System is the first Lebanese green building initiative of international standard with its certification process being administered by the Lebanon Green Building Council (LGBC).
 It has been established to support the growth and adoption of sustainable building practices in Lebanon, with a specific focus on the environmental assessment and rating system for commercial buildings.

 The ARZ Green Building Rating System was developed by Lebanese expertise of LGBC in partnership with the International Finance Corp.
 Its aim is to maximize the operational efficiency and minimize environmental impacts.
 The ARZ rating system is evidence-based approach to assessing how green a building is.
-The system includes a list of technologies, techniques, procedures and energy consumption levels that LGBC expects to see in green buildings.
+The system includes a list of technologies, techniques, masonry estimating services, procedures and energy consumption levels that LGBC expects to see in green buildings.

 An assessor accredited by LGBC will take an inventory of the energy and water consumption, technologies, techniques and procedures that are used in the building and then LGBC will score the building according to how well the inventory matches the list of technologies, techniques and procedures that make up the ARZ rating system requirements.